-Your grandmother might remember the days when a homemaker's skills were assessed by the white linens hanging from the clothes lines that were in just about everybody's yards.
+Your grandmother might remember the days when a homemaker's skills were assessed by the white linens hanging from the clothes lines that were in just about everybody's backyard.

-Grey heads nodded in agreement, "Yes, that woman always has the whitest sheets."
+Grey heads would nod in agreement as they looked over the fence into granny’s yard, "Yes, that woman always has the whitest sheets."

-While we might think back with nostalgia, I remember that those good old days were also a lot of hard work.
-Mountains of laundry was sorted and a whole day was required to wash and hang it out to dry.
+While some might think back on those days with nostalgia, those good old days were also a lot of hard work.
+Mountains of laundry were sorted and a whole day was required to wash and hang it out to dry.
 Another tedious day was spent ironing, hanging, folding and putting things away.